YoussefMoataz/Othello-Game-AI-Project/README.md

-# A orthello-game-ai-project Flet app
+# A othello-game-ai-project Flet app

 An example of a minimal Flet app.